 -

-Utilities should be switched into the buyer’s name starting the day of closing
+Utilities should begin in the buyer’s name on the day of closing

 Tulsa Utility Setup FAQs

-How early should I set up utilities before closing in Tulsa?
+How early should I set up utilities before closing?

-Do utilities transfer automatically from the seller to the buyer?
+Do utilities transfer automatically from seller to buyer?

-What happens if utilities are not turned on by closing day?
+What happens if utilities are not active on closing day?

 Do all Tulsa-area cities use the same utility providers?

-Who can help if I’m unsure which utilities to set up?
+Who can help if I’m unsure what to do?